johnwcowan/r7rs-work/TreesCowan.md

 `(tree-walk-postorder `*proc tree*`)`

 Accesses the nodes of *tree* in depth-first preorder and applies *proc* to each in turn.
-That is, all the children of each node are walked and then the node itself is walked.
+That is, all the children of each node are recursively walked and then the node itself is walked.
 Returns an unspecified value.

-`(tree-walk-breadthfirst `*proc tree*`)`
+`(tree-walk-breadth-first `*proc tree*`)`

-Accesses the nodes of *tree* in depth-first preorder and applies *proc* to each in turn.
+Accesses the nodes of *tree* in breadth-first preorder and applies *proc* to each in turn.
 That is, *proc* is invoked on *tree*, then on all children of *tree* in left-to-right order, then on all grandchildren of *tree*